IBM/IBM-Sustainability-Software-Portfolio-Connectors/docs/mas-tas-home.md

 Within Maximo, configure your instance to be ready to receive records from TAS.
 If these pre-requisites are not completed, the action will not be recorded.

-#### 1. Create an Organization named TAS
+#### 1. Create an Organization named TRIRIGA

 a.
 Navigate to the **Organizations** page and click the blue + button on the top row.<br>
 b.
-Fill in the Organization name with TAS and the description as "TAS Organization".<br>
+Fill in the Organization name with TRIRIGA and the description as "TAS Organization".<br>
 c.
 Fill in the remaining required fields as such:

   Field Name | Value